 FP Markets is not listed on any stock market, does not disclose its yearly report on its website.

 This is not terribly unusual for a broker, but you will want to check all of this out before you continue.
-Safety is the most important thing to consider.
+Financial regulation is the most important thing to consider.
 Core Spreads is not listed as a PLC.

 Benefits of Core Spreads and FP Markets Compared

-Below we will give you a brief summary of the benefits Core Spreads and FP Markets offer side by side.
+Below, we will give you a summary of the benefits Core Spreads and FP Markets offer side by side.

 Core Spreads offers a minimum deposit of 1 while FP Markets have a 100 minimum deposit.

-Why small deposits before trading are good and how Core Spreads and FP Markets compare
+Why smaller trading deposits are good and how Core Spreads and FP Markets compare

 Core Spreads allows traders to trade up to 1,605 financial instruments